Software apps and online services

 Production is when you would take the Boron and physically add it to your device to prepare it for shipment to customers.

-1. Get the ICCID from the Boron using the Particle CLI and the command "particle identify"
+1. Get the ICCID from the Boron using the Particle CLI and the command "particle identify" (You can also get the ICCID from the Particle console if the device is connected)

 2. Add the device to your Particle Product using the Particle Console